%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 I thought I would apply for Early Action, but I just couldn't get all of my recommendations (or other parts of the application) completed by October 15th.
 Do I need to start over for Regular Admission or can I just complete the already started application?

 No, you do not need to start over.
 We realize that it takes a lot of effort to get all of these materials to Soka University.
 If you have a "partial file" at Soka after the Early Admission deadline of October 15th, we will keep it open so that you may complete it during the Regular Admission process.
 Soka's admission process requires the application, an essay, two recommendation letters, transcripts from all schools attended, your SAT/ACT scores (sent in by the testing agency) and an application fee.
 If you missed the Early Action period, please don't be discouraged.
 We accept the majority of our class during the Regular Admission period and both groups are evaluated in exactly the same manner.
-Remember that your transcripts must show all academic coursework completed before September 2012.

 I applied for Early Action and was not accepted.
 If my application was not denied and was rolled over to Regular Admission, can I make additions or changes to my application at that time?